Updated: May 8

 Not so much a problem at quiet times perhaps, but when footfall increases, you can’t just increase the number of staff on hand.

 A helping hand, always on hand

-This is where Vgreet can help.
+This is where Vgreet digital visitor management system can help.
 Entire visitor journeys — checking-in, getting a visitor pass, finding where to go — can be handled through its simple interactive interface.
 If your visitor can use a smartphone, they can use a Vgreet.